cloudjk/blog/pages/aws/aws_iam.md

 - Statements consists of
   - Sid: identifier for the statement (optional)
-  - Effect: wheter the statement allows or denies access (Allow, Deny)
+  - Effect: whether the statement allows or denies access (Allow, Deny)
   - Principal: account/user/role to which this policy applied to
   - Action: list of actions this policy allows or denies
   - Resource: list of resources to which the actions applied to